intercom/lease/README.md

 ## Lease

-Lease is a general DynamoDB-based lease implementation.
+Lease is a general DynamoDB-based lease implementation, ideal for long-lived work items, with coarse-grained leases.

 #### Usage